Back to drawing board after Berlin halts BAE, EADS deal

 “France and the UK agreed that Germany have the same stakeholding as France in the merged group.
 Separately, vast guarantees were given regarding safeguarding national security interests, sites, jobs.
 The topic of headquarters was being discussed very emotionally, but not an issue big enough to let the deal fail,” a source close to the transaction said.

-The merger would have created a group employing nearly a quarter of a million people that could better compete with U.S. rival Boeing.
+The merger would have created a group employing nearly a quarter of a million people that could better compete with U.S. rival Boeing (BA.N).

 Asked whether BAE management felt under pressure as a result of the stormy investor reaction followed by the collapse of the plans, King said: “Certainly not.
 No more than usual”.